STnetwork/Hexo/source/_posts/linux-install-centos-7.8.2003.md

 ---
 ## Introduction

-This is a step by step screenshots about how to install CentOS 7.8.2003 with the Network Installation (NetInstall)
+This is a step by step screenshots about how to install CentOS 7.8.2003 with the Network Installation (NetInstall).

 ### Download CentOS 7.8.2003 NetInstall ISO :

-Download the right ISO Image "CentOS-7-x86_64-NetInstall-2003.iso" from here :
+Download the right ISO Image **"CentOS-7-x86_64-NetInstall-2003.iso"** from here :

 [CentOS 7.8.2003 x86_64 version](http://isoredirect.centos.org/centos/7/isos/x86_64/ "CentOS 7.8.2003 x86_64 version")